 Yes.
 They collected track and trace information when we arrived.
 Masks were required when not at your table.
 The tables were spaced out and the staff wore face coverings.

-If you would like to sit inside the pub, you should make a reservation to avoid disappoint.
+If you would like to sit inside the pub, you should make a reservation to avoid disappointment.
 Outdoor tables and those in the barn cannot be booked in advance.

 The Dabbling Duck is located on Abbey Road by the village green in Great Massingham.
 It’s about an hour drive from Norwich or 25 minute drive from King’s Lynn.